SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

       Return the number of available remaining bytes that could be written to the buffer.

-   .. function:: BufferWriter & resize(size_t n)
+   .. function:: size_t capacity() const

-      Set the number of bytes of valid (written) data.
+      Return the number of bytes in the buffer.

+   .. function:: char * auxBuffer() const

+      Return a pointer to the first byte in the buffer not yet consumed.

    .. function:: BufferWriter & clip(size_t n)